jhuckaby/pixl-server-unbase/README.md

 unbase.updateIndex( INDEX_ID, UPDATES, [CALLBACK] );
 ```

 The `updateIndex()` method updates an existing index.
-Note that this is currently *only* for adding or updating [remove words](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Indexer.md#remove-words).
+Note that this is currently only for adding or updating [remove words](https://github.com/jhuckaby/pixl-server-storage/blob/master/docs/Indexer.md#remove-words), but any properties are accepted for future use.
 Example:

 ```js
 var updates = {